-Narrative therapy can be a very effective couples counseling method if the pair have specific problems with each other or themselves.
+This therapy can be a very effective couples counseling method if the pair have specific problems with each other or themselves.
 In a counseling session where narrative therapy is practiced, clients will describe their problems in narrative form to separate themselves from the problem.
-This helps the couple realize they are not the problem, and that they are just experiencing a problem.
-The goal is to remove themselves or their partner from the problem so they feel more hopeful that the problem can be resolved.
+This helps the couple realize they are not the problem and that they are just experiencing a problem.
+The goal is to remove themselves or their partner from the problem to feel more hopeful that the problem can be resolved.

 Emotionally Focused Therapy

 Another effective form of couples counseling is emotionally focused therapy.
-Just as the name suggests, in these therapy sessions, the couple will focus on each other's emotional responses.
+Just as the name suggests, the couple will focus on each other’s emotional responses in these therapy sessions.
 The couple will do this by learning to recognize when their partner is happy, sad, or mad.
 This type of therapy helps to improve communication and make fights less explosive.